sympa-community/gpldoc/man/sympa_config.5.md

     domain (`robot.conf`), site (`sympa.conf`)

-List of operations separated by comma for which blacklist filter is applied.
-Setting this parameter to "none" will hide the blacklist feature.
+List of operations separated by comma for which blocklist filter is applied.
+Setting this parameter to "none" will hide the blocklist feature.

 ### `info`